Breast Cancer Doctors and Specialists

-In addition to specialists, other medical professionals may be involved in your breast cancer treatment, including:
+Other health care professionals may be involved in your breast cancer treatment, including:

 - Oncology nurses.
 Nurses with special skills who pass a certifying test.

-- Radiationtechnologist.
+- Radiation technologist.
 A professional who helps place you in the correct treatment position and delivers the proper radiation dose to the proper site.

 - Radiation physicist.
 A professional who helps plan the radiation dosage and treatment field to make it as safe as possible.